vi88i/filerail/README.md

 ## Setup keys

 - filerail uses AES (CTR mode).
-- It requires two keys stored in two separate files, and both keys are of 128-bit length.
+- It requires two keys stored in two separate files (in single directory), and both keys are of 128-bit length.
 - Pair of hex digits are separated by space, and last hex digit is delimited by newline (\n).

 ### Example